audrey617/My-Notes/ML/CS7641 Mid-term Prep.md

 </p>

 Properties of this equaltion:<br/>
+Once you find alpha, you can recover W. W = ∑∝𝑖𝑦𝑖𝑥𝑖<br/>
+Once you recover W, you can have b<br/>

 ### Support Vector Machines (SVMs) from StatQuest<br/>
 **Bias**: the inability for a machine learning method to capture the true relationship is called bias. <br/>